logank8/portfolio-site/eviction-game.md

 <h4>2D Physics system</h4>

 The physics system was a collaborative effort across the entire team.
-However, I am most proud of my work on the AABB collisions and circle-based collision detection for interactable objects such as health buffs, NPCs, and doors.
+However, I am most proud of my work on the AABB collisions and radius-based proximity detection for interactable objects such as health buffs, NPCs, and doors.

 <style module>
 .header {